 - In 2017, the price of the phone started at $479 for the version with 6GB of RAM and 64GB of internal storage.

 OnePlus 5T: The overhaul

 From the OnePlus One in 2014 to the OnePlus 5 in 2017, all the OnePlus phones shared a similar design.
-Sure, the Sandstone back disappeared with the OnePlus 3 and the OnePlus 5 gave us a dual rear camera system, but the overall idea of a minimalist design with a physical home button/fingerprint sensor on the front stayed the same.
+Sure, the Sandstone back disappeared with the OnePlus 3, and the OnePlus 5 gave us a dual rear camera system.
+Still, the overall idea of a minimalist design with a physical home button/fingerprint sensor on the front stayed the same.

 Despite the drastic change in design, the OnePlus 5T didn’t differ all that much from the OnePlus 5.
 It had the same processor (the Snapdragon 835), the same RAM/internal storage options, the same battery, etc. It even had the same price.

 OnePlus did have some fun with releasing special editions of the 5T.
-There was the Star Wars edition to tie-in with the release of Star Wars: Episode VIII — The Last Jedi as well as a Lava Red colorway that you can see at the very top of this article.
+There was the Star Wars edition to tie in with the release of Star Wars: Episode VIII — The Last Jedi, as well as a Lava Red colorway.

 OnePlus 5T fast facts: